alexlopezcifuentes/Multi-Camera-Pedestrian-Detection-Benchmark/README.md

   * FasterRCNN_Cam2.idl
   * FasterRCNN_Cam3.idl

-To download this example (dataset, ground-truth, pedestrian detection files and evaluation sample) the user should run "downloadExamples.m"
+To download this example (dataset, ground-truth, pedestrian detection files and evaluation sample) the user should run

+    downloadExamples.m

 The code has been tested on Windows Matlab 2018b